 Kalamata Capital has offices in Maryland, New York, and Miami.
 They can be reached by phone or by filling out a brief form on their website.

 Kalamata Capital is accredited by the Better Business Bureau (BBB) and has an A-plus rating.
 While they have a few complaints, each one has been addressed by the company.

-In reviews across various online platforms, positive Kalamata Group reviews highlight the speed of the loan process and rates that are pretty reasonable compared to competitors.
-While customers acknowledge that their products are still expensive (as most merchant cash advances and short-term loans are), the speed and ease in which they received their funding made up for it.
+In reviews across various online platforms, positive Kalamata Group reviews highlight the speed of the approval process and rates that are pretty reasonable compared to competitors.
+While customers acknowledge that their products are still expensive (as merchant cash advances are), the speed and ease in which they received their funding made up for it.

-On the flip side, negative customer reviews found that Kalamata’s website wasn’t transparent about cost or about the true range of their financing options.
+On the flip side, negative customer reviews found that Kalamata’s website wasn’t transparent about cost.
 Taking a look at their website, it’s readily apparent that there is very little information there.
 If you do pursue funding with Kalamata Group—or any other lender, for that matter—be sure to carefully review any loan agreement before you accept it and compare rates and terms to what other lenders are offering to be sure you’re choosing the best loan for your business.